ooshyun/ooshyun.github.io/about.md

   # @end locale config
 show_title: false
 key: page-about
+comment: false
 ---
 <!-- {:.profile} is adding configuration based on scss -->
 ![Image](./assets/images/profile/about.JPG){:.profile}

 ### about
 <div class="about__font">
-  Currently, I'm developing embedded AI solutions for real-time signal processing as a freelance.
-Previously, I developed true-wireless earbuds for hard-hearing people as a digital signal processing engineer in <a href="https://us.oliveunion.com/"> Olive Union(Seoul, Republic of Korea)</a>, and received my Master's degree in Computer and Electronics Engineering.
-In my Master's studies, I researched designing for analog circuits in the high-speed interface, such as PHY interface synchronizing blocks between CPU and DRAM.
+  Hi!
+I'm backend engineer developing Sound AI SDK for embedded devices in <a href="https://www.cochl.ai">Cochl(Seoul, Republic of Korea)</a>.
+Previously, I developed speech enhancement as a freelacne and true-wireless earbuds for hard-hearing people as a digital signal processing engineer in <a href="https://us.oliveunion.com/"> Olive Union(Seoul, Republic of Korea)</a>.
+As my Master's studies, I researched designing for analog circuits in the high-speed interface, such as PHY interface synchronizing blocks between CPU and DRAM.
 During this research, I was interested in human-centered signals, which led me to find a method to obtain and process this analog data.
   <br><br>
   Pursuing my graduate studies in the field of designing analog circuits and interest in human-centered signals has led me to challenge in speech.
-As an individual with 3+ years of engineering industry experience as an Embedded DSP Engineer, I designed DSP algorithms to implement those in devices using optimization and acceleration techniques.
+As an individual with 3+ years of engineering industry experience as an Embedded DSP Engineer, I designed DSP algorithms to implement those in devices using optimization, acceleration, and noise reduction techniques.
 With this, I was challenged to broaden the ability of tiny devices to process human-centered signals using ML techniques.
-Specifically, my research has concentrated on implementing ML models into embedded system for speech enhancement.
+Specifically, my research has concentrated on optimizing high computing algorithms into embedded system especially in sound domain.
 With my background in understanding hardware and signal processing, I want to contribute to allowing these tiny devices to go beyond their constraints to process signals with machine learning techniques.
   <br><br>
   In my free time, I love trail running and reading autobiographies and philosophical essays, especially Walter Isaacson, Albert Camus, and Friedrich Nietzsche.
   <br><br>
-  (Website last updated 04/2023)
+  (Website last updated 12/2023)
   <br><br>
   <div class="about__link__font">
     <a href="mailto:seunghyun.daniel.oh@gmail.com"> Email</a> • <a href="https://github.com/ooshyun"> Github</a> • <a href="https://ooshyun.notion.site/Seunghyun-Oh-3891a8e850834a8480cf3797cb49916e"> Notion</a> • <a href="{% link assets/pdf/cv/CV_Seunghyun Oh_2023_ENG.pdf %}" Hello> CV </a>